-If you want to know how guitars and violins differ and which one you should learn, you’ve come to the right post!
+If you want to know how to compare guitar vs violin and which one you should learn, you’ve come to the right post!

 I debated this same question when I first started playing musical instruments at age 9.

-I ended up choosing to learn violin and played for 3 years before I touched a guitar.
+I ended up choosing to learn violin and played for three years before I touched a guitar.

-Once I picked up the guitar at age 12, I kept playing for 15 years (and counting) and haven’t looked back!
+Once I picked up the guitar at age 12, I’ve kept playing for two decades (and counting) and haven’t looked back!

 Why did I switch from violin to guitar?